MRdNk/wheresmyride_api/README.md

-A JSON API for Bus Service Information: in Bristol
+A JSON API for Bus Service Information in Bristol
 =====================================

 Scrapes for Buses, and their routes (stops)